tarantool/doc/doc/reference/reference_lua/jit.rst

 ..
 NOTE::

-     In this document we will use
+     In this document, we will use:
         * ``jit_dis_x64`` for ``require('jit.dis_x64')``,
         * ``jit_v`` for ``require('jit.v')``,
         * ``jit_dump`` for ``require('jit.dump')``.